viam-modules/csi-camera/README.md

 ### Requirements

 The `csi-cam` module is distributed as an AppImage.
 AppImages require FUSE version 2 to run.
-See [FUSE troubleshooting](https://docs.viam.com/appendix/troubleshooting/#appimages-require-fuse-to-run) for instructions on installing FUSE 2 on your system if it is not already installed.
+See [FUSE troubleshooting](https://github.com/AppImage/AppImageKit/wiki/FUSE) for instructions on installing FUSE 2 on your system if it is not already installed.
+On Debian and Ubuntu systems, the libfuse2 library is automatically installed before the module starts.

-Currently, the `csi-cam` module supports the Linux platform only.
+Currently, the `csi-cam` module supports the Linux arm64 platforms only.

 ### Usage